 Program begins at 1 p.m.

 This event is free and open to the public, but seating is limited.
-Registration is required.
+Online registration is required

 Frank H. Wu